antoni-devlin-gds/si-bookmarklet/README.md

 # si-bookmarklet

-Adding this script into a bookmark will allow you to drop straight into the Search Page in SI.
+Adding this script into a bookmark will allow you to drop straight into the relevant "search" page in SI.
 Only tested in Chrome.

 ## Usage